micalexander/obi-bash/README.md

 ## Using Obi: Project Setup Commands
 $1 Params for projects:

-`-f`: create empty folder structure, no repo, no wordpress
+`-e`: Create an empty working directory.

-`-g`: create empty folder structure with git repo in ./site/ dir
+`-g`: Create a git repository working directory in ./site/ dir

-`-w`: create folder structure with git repo and latest wordpress install including KLAS framework in ./site/ dir
+`-w`:Create a wordpress enabled git repository working directory.

 $2 Params for projects:
 `%foldername%`: project name, typically the site's domain without .tld.
 This name is used throughout the script for the following: